Schizophrenia Treatment and Recovery

 - Muscle spasms (usually of the neck, eyes, or trunk)

 - Changes in breathing and heart rate

-When the typical antipsychotics are taken long-term for the treatment of schizophrenia, there is a risk that tardive dyskinesia will develop.
-Tardive dyskinesia involves involuntary muscle movements, usually of the tongue or mouth.
-In addition to facial tics, tardive dyskinesia may also involve random, uncontrolled movements of the hands, feet, trunk, or other limbs.
-According to the National Alliance on Mental Illness, the risk of developing tardive dyskinesia is 5 percent per year with the typical antipsychotics.
+When typical antipsychotics are taken long-term for schizophrenia treatment, there is a risk of developing tardive dyskinesia.
+This can cause involuntary facial tics, usually of the tongue or mouth, or random, uncontrolled muscle movements of the hands, feet, limbs, or trunk.
+According to the National Alliance on Mental Illness, the risk of developing tardive dyskinesia with the typical antipsychotics is 5 percent per year.

 - Loss of motivation

 If you’re bothered by the side effects of schizophrenia medication, your doctor may be able to minimize side effects by switching you to another medication or reducing your dose.